Perceptual Entry / Perceptual Exit

 Definition

-Perceptual Entry refers to moments when bodily attention is actively engaged in making or viewing, prior to stable naming, explanation, or resolution.
+Perceptual Entry refers to moments when bodily attention is actively engaged within making, prior to stable naming, explanation, or visual resolution.
+In viewing, it may appear only as a supplementary indicator through delayed naming, staying with the work, or renewed looking.

 Perceptual Entry is not: